reyharighy/Local_Llama2_with_LangChain_Pinecone_Streamlit/README.md

     ![PyPI - Version](https://img.shields.io/pypi/v/gguf?style=for-the-badge&label=gguf&color=%23ffacde)<br>

 ## Installation
 Llama 2 comes with various flavors that could be regarded as a family of state-of-the-art open-access Large Language Model.
 It's available with 12 open-access models with detailed of 3 base models and 3 fine-tuned ones with the original Meta checkpoints, plus their corresponding transformers models.
 Please go find more information about it on [Hugging Face](https://huggingface.co/meta-llama).
-As our foundatinal model that runs locally, `llama-2-7b-chat.gguf.q2_K` will be the option so we can query to it with secure and cost-free chat conversations.
-You need to follow these steps:
+In order to install the Llama 2 model, you need to follow these steps:
 1. Download one of GGML version model of Llama 2 on [Hugging Face Repository](https://huggingface.co/localmodels/Llama-2-7B-Chat-ggml/tree/main).
+We choose `llama-2-7b-chat.gguf.q2_K` version as our foundational model that runs locally.

     Note:
     GGML is a machine learning library designed specifically to handle large models efficiently and deliver high performance on standard hardware.
 It employs a quantized representation of model weights, meaning it utilizes approximated parameters instead of full version.
 While this may result in a slight reduction in accuracy, the significant trade-off is evident in the resource efficiency it offers.
 This makes GGML an ideal starting point for most local machines, particularly those not equipped with GPUs for machine learning or with limited RAM.